Skip Navigation

 • Undergarments must be worn and not be visible through outer garments or exposed.

 • Brief and revealing clothing are not appropriate apparel in school.
 The following guidelines are examples and do not cover all situations.
-Students shall not wear tank tops, halter tops, garments with spaghetti straps, backless clothing, tube tops, garments made of fishnet, mesh or similar material, muscle tops, pajama-style clothing, or strapless garments.
-Garments that are see through, cut low, or expose one’s midriff or lower back while standing or sitting are not acceptable.
-Sleeveless garments must fit closely under the arms.
 In all cases modesty will be the determining factor in acceptability.
+Students shall not wear:

 • Gym wear is only permitted in the gym.